5T33Z0/OC-Little-Translated/I_Windows/Enable_Trim_Win.md

 # Trim
-Windows 7 and newer supports TRIM for SSDs (if the disk supports it)
+Microsoft Windows 7 and newer supports TRIM for SSDs (if the disk supports it)

 ## How to check if TRIM is enabled on Windows
 To check if TRIM is enabled in Windows, follow these steps: